savirsingh/ccc-solutions/README.md

 # CCC Solutions

-Canadian Computing Competition solutions in Python and Java.
+Canadian Computing Competition solutions in Python, Java, and C++.

+I'm most comfortable with Python.
-I've written some solutions in Java just in case they have low time limits (Java is usually faster than Python).
+I've written some solutions in C++/Java just in case they have low time limits (C++ is faster than Java which is faster than Python).

 email kopichiki@gmail.com if you have any questions.